tinos-interns-projects/AI-Learning-Platform/README.md

 # 🎯 Project Objective
 The core objective is to develop a smart educational platform that harnesses AI to facilitate student learning and empower teacher monitoring, creating an adaptive and engaging educational ecosystem.

-👨‍💻 Development Team
-This collaborative project was developed by Amal and Rishil with a vision to revolutionize digital education through intelligent automation and analytics.